andrewsilke/skinWrangler/README.md

 https://www.youtube.com/watch?v=b__ABAKjDRI

----- Support 2019 - 2023 -----
+---- Support 2019 - 2025 -----
 This modified version simply adds support for PySide (UI) changes in 2020+ and also supports Python 3 in Maya 2022 and above.
 No other changes have been made.

+Contributors: Chris Evans, Andrew Silke, David Sparrow, Keen Foong, Le Simo

 ---- Install ----
 Unzip this folder to a valid Maya scripts directory example:

 username/Documents/maya/scripts/

+Note you must rename the folder "skinWrangler-master" to "skinWrangler".

-For example the correct path would be: username/Documents/maya/scripts/skinWrangler/  (skinWrangler_ui.py and other files here)
+For example, the correct path would be: username/Documents/maya/scripts/skinWrangler/  (skinWrangler_ui.py and other files here)

 Start or restart Maya.

-Then in Maya run the following code in python to open the tool:
+Then in Maya run the code below in Python to open the tool, or create a shelf with the following.

 # ---- Python Code ----